Canada, UK, Australia all join US in diplomatic boycott of Beijing Olympics | DW | 08.12.2021

 "It is not surprising, therefore, that Australian government officials would not be going to China" for the Olympic Games, he said.

-In announcing the boycott, Morrison said the decision was due to difficulties in reopening diplomatic channels to Beijing, human rights abuses in Xinjiang and Beijing's moves against Australian imports.
+In announcing the boycott, Morrison said the decision was due to difficulties in reopening diplomatic channels to Beijing, human rights abuses in Xinjiang human rights abuses in Xinjiang and Beijing's moves against Australian imports.

 Australian leaders have been confined to the use of diplomatic channels as Chinese officials refuse to directly discuss sensitive topics of concern.